anzodev/COMonitoring/README.md

 ___

 The interface has some functional:
 1. To set the client's name click on the name's area.
-This name is assigned to the client's ip on the server for saving.
+After changing this name is assigned to the client's ip on the server for saving.

 &emsp;![Change name](https://github.com/anzodev/COMonitoring/blob/master/pict/click-name.png)